-The 2020 peer group was recommended by Marsh and consisted of companies operating in the biopharmaceutical industry, generally with fewer than 150 employees, less than \$50 million in revenue, less than \$400 million in market capitalization and a lead development program in Phase 1 or 2.
-A limited number of companies fell outside of these parameters but were included due to their having similar areas of focus.
+The peer group was recommended by Anderson and consisted of companies operating in the biopharmaceutical/biotechnology industry, generally with fewer than 150 employees, market capitalization between \$150 million and \$750 million, and a lead development program in Phase 2.
+The stage of clincial development of ourselves and many of our peers renders us and them pre-commercial, and so revenues were not a meaningful factor considered in selecting our peer group.
+Some companies in the peer group were outside of one or more of these parameters but were included because their business areas of focus were similar to ours.